 Mastoidectomy

-- The canal wall up surgeries are cortical mastoidectomy and combined approach tympanoplasty (CAT).
+- Canal Wall Up (CWU) Surgery: The posterior EAC wall is preserved.
+It includes cortical mastoidectomy and combined approach tympanoplasty (CAT).

-- The canal wall down surgeries include atticotomy, modified radical mastoidectomy (MRM) and radical mastoidectomy (RM).
+- Canal Wall Down (CWD) Surgery: The posterior EAC wall is removed.
+It includes atticotomy, modified radical mastoidectomy (MRM) and radical mastoidectomy (RM).

 Canal Wall Up (CWU) Surgeries.